Model lifecycle management

 Overview

-Understanding where each model sits in its lifecycle is essential for effective governance.
-A model in development requires different oversight than one in production.
-A model being retired needs careful attention to ensure continuity.
-By tracking lifecycle phases, you can apply the right controls at the right time.
+A model in development needs different governance than one serving production traffic.
+A model being retired needs a transition plan.
+VerifyWise tracks these phases so you can apply the right controls at the right time.

 Lifecycle phases